 March is National Sleep Awareness Month.
 Sleep is a vital part of living a healthy life.
 Sleep can affect every aspect of our lives from weight loss, to muscle recovery, to focus, mood, and our overall wellbeing.
-On average, we spend 7 to 8 hours every night sleeping while children often sleep 10-12 hours.
-In fact, nearly 1/3 of our lives are spent sleeping, so it’s important that we focus on it.
+On average, we spend seven to eight hours every night sleeping while children often sleep 10-12 hours.
+In fact, nearly 1/3 of our lives is spent sleeping, so it’s important that we focus on it.
 March is the time to re-evaluate your sleep health and make it a priority.

 We’ve put together a list of our favorite sleep tips to celebrate National Sleep Awareness Month.
 Explore with us as we discover the best ways to get restorative and restful sleep every night, not just in March.

 Exercise daily for a minimum of 20 to 30 minutes.
-You can do something as simple as walking, or workout more rigorously depending on your skill level.
+You can do something as simple as walking, or working out more rigorously, depending on your skill level.
 The key is to stay active.
 Try to workout in the morning or early afternoon because exercising at night can make it harder to fall asleep.

 Limit your power naps to 20 to 30 minutes.
 If you experienced interrupted sleep at night, a quick power nap can help you feel refreshed for the rest of your day.
 You should only sleep for 20 to 30 minutes because any longer than that will make it hard for you to sleep at night.

 Develop a consistent bedtime routine.
 Go to bed at the same time every night and wake up at the same time in the morning.
 Even on the weekends when you want to sleep in, get up and get moving at the same time you do during the week.

 Eat light at night and do not eat a heavy meal right before bed.
 You should try to eat your last meal of the day at least two to three hours before you go to bed.
 If you eat too much, your stomach will hurt and it will make falling asleep more difficult.